rita-bi/Data-Science-for-Business/README.md

 These projects focus on uncovering growth levers across the customer journey, with deep dives into:

-- Analysing conversion funnels and user flow drop-offs
+- Modeling conversion funnels and user flow drop-offs
+- Optimising Marketing Channels investments
 - Forecasting growth trends and consumer demand using time series models
 - Simulating business scenarios to support strategic planning and marketing investment decisions

 Outcome: Clear visibility into growth opportunities, enabling teams to test, prioritise, and scale the most impactful actions.

 ⚙️ **Tools & Techniques**
-My work leverages Python, SQL, machine learning libraries (scikit-learn, XGBoost, Keras), and visualisation tools (Matplotlib, Seaborn, Plotly), alongside marketing-focused metrics and experimental design (A/B testing, uplift modelling, cohort analysis).
+My work leverages Python, SQL, machine learning libraries (scikit-learn, XGBoost, Keras),  machine learning operations and pipelines design, and visualisation tools (Matplotlib, Seaborn, Plotly), alongside marketing-focused metrics and experimental design (A/B testing, uplift modelling, cohort analysis).

 💡 **Why It Matters**
 In today’s data-rich environment, businesses need more than dashboards, they need clear, forward-looking answers.
 This portfolio is built to demonstrate how data science can bridge the gap between raw information and smart commercial decisions.

-Whether it's optimising campaign targeting, boosting retention, understanding sentiments, or mapping customers journeys, each project tells a story: how data can be turned into strategy.
+Whether it's optimising campaign targeting, boosting retention, understanding sentiments, or optimising marketing investment, each project tells a story: how data can be turned into strategy.